+$Sampling\ reports$

-✓ Note You can retrieve the sampling reports at any time using the same serial connection.
+You can retrieve the sampling reports at any time using the same serial connection.
 Type "Q" to exit the menu.
 Then at the > prompt, type "REPORT" and press Enter.
 The sampler controller will send reports as configured.

-7.1.2 External Program Control Under external program control, the pump and distributor operate according to received commands.
-An external program can be as simple as manually-entered commands to collect a sample when needed, or as complex as a user-developed process control program that directs sample collection according a system's needs.
-The 6712 controller will respond to four commands: Turn on the sampler - If the sampler is OFF, the sampler responds by placing itself in the ON state and returning a status string to report the new status.
+7.1.2 External Program Control

+Under external program control, the sampler operates according to received commands.
+An external program can be as simple as manually entered commands to collect a sample when needed, or as complex as a user-developed process control program (for SCADA or other systems) that directs sample collection according a system's needs.

+The 6712 controller will respond to four commands:

+- Turn on the sampler

+- Take a sample

+- Send status

+- Send data

+Note that commands and responses are comma-separated pairs.
+The first set of alpha-characters is an identifier; the second set of numeric characters indicates the value.
+The 6712 controller will not receive and process the command unless it is followed by a carriage return.

+Turn on the sampler - If the sampler is OFF, the sampler responds by placing itself in the ON state and returning a status string to report the new status.
 (See Send Status for a description of this string.)

-The command to turn the sampler ON is: STS,2 Note that commands and responses are comma-separated pairs.
-The first set of alpha-characters are an identifier; the second set of numeric characters indicate the value.
-The 6712 controller will not receive and process the command unless it is followed by a carriage return.
-Checksum optional Optionally, commands to the sampler can be validated using a checksum.
-Checksum validation can avoid problems caused by faulty program control or communication lines.
-When using the checksum, add the CS identifier and a comma at the end of the command. and the checksum value of the string up to the last comma.
-For example, the command with checksum validation to turn the sampler on would appear as: STS,2,CS,582 The numeric value of each character is its ASCII equivalent expressed in decimal format.
-The checksum of "582" was calculated as shown below.
-83
+The command to turn the sampler ON and return status is:

+STS,2<CR>

 Take a Sample - This directs the sampler to take a sample.
 The command specifies how much volume to take, and which bottle to place the sample in.
 The sampler responds by taking a sample and returning a status string that reports the new status.
-A command to take a sample would appear as: